ara3d/ara3d/README.md

 We welcome contributions.
 We expect the following:

-1. You are familiar with the structure and contents of existing libraries.
+1. You have familiarized yourself with the structure and contents of existing libraries.
 2. You have validated that a contribution does not exist already.
 3. You follow the coding, naming, and documentation styles and conventions established in existing code.
 4. Code works well and is robust.
 5. You follow the design goals and programming principles.

-Everything will be code-reviewed kindly and rigorously.
+Everything will be code-reviewed with rigour and kindness.

 # License